 Are there any movies that make you angry?
 Of course, we all have movies that make us laugh and others cry, but which films boil people’s blood?
-After polling the internet, here are the top-voted films.
+After polling the internet, here are the top-voted enrage movies.

 1. The Mist (2007)

 “I love The Mist, but the psychotic religious woman made me angry, probably because we've all seen people like her in real life, and they're just as destructive to people's lives in the real world,” shared one.

 “To be clear, though, that is a good thing.
 Stephen King is good at creating stories with terrifying monsters, where realistic human villains are just as scary.”

 “Don't Look Up was way too similar to real life for my taste.
 Even worse than that, there were so many poor choices.
 With the actors in the movie, everyone was expecting it to be so much better,” suggested one.
 Another agreed, “It could have been so much better.
 The effects were awful.”

 Popular Reading: Humpback Whale Watching in Samana, Dominican Republic